Modalm/jbryer.github.com/_posts/2013-01-10-Function_for_Reading_Codebooks_in_R.markdown

 	5      69    SCHNO     5   AN                                                                                NCES school ID.
 FALSE
 	6      71     STID     6   AN                                                       State?s own ID for the education agency.
 FALSE

 In addition to the columns corresponding to `var.names`, the function also returns a `linenum` and `isfactor` column.
-The former is an integer corresponding to the line number in the original file from which this row as parsed.
-This is useful for tracking down issues in the parsing.
+The former is an integer corresponding to the line number in the original file from which this row was parsed.
+This is useful for tracking down issues in the parsing or text formatting.
 The `isfactor` is a logical column indicating whether there are factor levels specified for that variable.
 Factor levels can be retrieved as follows:

 	> ccd.var.levels <- attr(ccd.codebook, 'levels')
 	> names(ccd.var.levels)